gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 _Component prop: `"constrained"`.
 Resolver prop: `CONSTRAINED`_

 This is the default layout.
-It displays the image at same size as the source image, or you can set a maximum size by passing in `maxWidth`).
-If the screen or container size is less than the width of the image, it scales-down to fit, maintaining its aspect ratio.
+It displays the image at same size as the source image, or you can set a maximum size by passing in `width` or `height`).
+If the screen or container size is less than the width of the image, it scales down to fit, maintaining its aspect ratio.
 It generates smaller versions of the image so that a mobile browser doesn't need to load the full-size image.

 #### Fixed